uhilgert/2018-02-10-Tucson/index.md

 </p>

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}
   <h3>The Bash Shell (a.k.a.
-Command Line/Shell/Unix/Linux/etc.)</h3>
+Command Line/Shell/Unix)</h3>

   <p>
-    Bash is a commonly-used shell that gives you the power to quickly do simple tasks on your computer.
+    Bash is a commonly-used shell (Unix command language) that gives you the power to quickly do simple tasks on your computer.
 Bash stands for 'Bournce Again Shell'; if you are interested in the history of the term and the underlying technological development, please search the Web for 'Bash Shell'.
   </p>

   <div class="row">